lightward/mechanic-tasks/docs/keep-skus-up-to-date-with-barcodes/README.md

 ## Documentation

-This task watches for new and updated products, copying variant barcodes over to the variant SKU.
-This occurs whenever a barcode is found, and the related variant's SKU does not already have that value.
+This task watches for new and updated products, copying variant barcodes over to the variants' inventory item SKUs.
+This occurs whenever a barcode is found, and the related SKU does not already have that value.

-The task may also be run manually to scan all products and variants in the shop, updating the unmatched SKUs as needed.
+The task may also be run manually to scan all variants and inventory items in the shop, updating the unmatched SKUs as needed.

 ## Installing this task